 Additions and Variations

 - Mix-ins: Fold ½ cup of frozen berries into the batter before baking for some freshness and color.
-You can also fold in chopped nuts, pretzels, marshmallows, dried fruit, peanut butter or butterscotch chips.
+You can also fold in chopped nuts, pretzels, marshmallows (like this s'mores skillet cookie), dried fruit, peanut butter or butterscotch chips.

 - Toppings: Press some sprinkles into the tops of the dough balls before baking for a festive twist.
 I also like sprinkling flaky sea salt on top after they've baked.